Induced pluripotent stem cells can be strategically utilized at several biological levels, as described below.

 In addition, proof of principle examples have demonstrated that it is possible to generate fully functional organs from a single adult stem cell.16,17,18 While this has not yet been accomplished with induced pluripotent stem cells, it has been accomplished with other stem cell types.
 For instance, it has been elegantly demonstrated by independent research teams that the mammary gland and the prostate can be generated in vivo from a single adult tissue stem cell.
-The ability to perform this technique with iPSCs is similarly possible.
+The ability to perform this technique with iPSCs may also be possible.

 Finally, other methods of stem cell-derived full organ generation exist as well, such as generation of organs using a blastocyst complementation system.
 Specifically, embryonic stem cells (ESCs) have been shown to be able to produce specific organs by using a strategy of injection of embryonic stem cells from one species into the blastocyst of another species.
-Again, it is likely that this approach will be replicated with iPSCs.

 1. Singh, et al. Induced pluripotent stem cells: applications in regenerative medicine, disease modeling, and drug discovery.
 Front Cell Dev Biol.
 2015;

 2. Treatment of sickle cell anemia mouse model with iPS cells generated from autologous skin.
 Science.
 2007;318:1920–3